Eggnog Pound Cake

 Instructions

-- Sift together the flour, baking powder, salt, nutmeg and cinnamon.
+- Use a whisk to sift together the flour, baking powder, salt, nutmeg and cinnamon.

-- In the bowl of a stand mixer, cream together butter sugar, rum and vanilla extracts.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream together butter sugar, rum extract and vanilla extract.
 Beat for 2-3 minutes until fluffy and fully combined.

 - Add the eggs one at a time beating well after each addition.
 Stop and scrape the sides of the bowl periodically.

 - Gradually add the sifted dry ingredients alternately with eggnog.
 Beginning and ending with flour.
-After all has been added, increase the speed of the mixer and beat just until fully combined.
-Stop and scrape the sides of the bowl as needed.
+After all has been added, increase the speed of the mixer and beat on medium speed just until fully combined.
+Stop and scrape the sides and bottom of the bowl, as needed.

 - Spread evenly into the prepared pan.
-Bounce the pan on the counter to settle batter.
+Gently bounce the pan to settle batter.

 - Place into the oven and bake for 1 hour 10-15-minutes or until a cake tester inserted into the center shows moist crumbs.
 Check halfway through and lay a piece of aluminum foil on top to prevent over browning, if needed.